ibpsa/project1/meetings/2019-04-03-expert-meeting-aachen/wp_2_2/minutes_breakout_sessions.md

 	* Next steps:
 		* Speedup of code processing with networks
 		* Check if network creation can also be done via topology
+		* create templates for export of modelica language

 * MVD
 	* Pragmatic approach